ddmitov/camel-doctor/README.md

 Camel Doctor may use a Perl interpreter in ``{camel_doctor_binary_directory}/perl/bin`` folder.
 The interpreter must be named ``perl`` on Linux and Mac machines and ``perl.exe`` on Windows machines.
 If Perl interpreter is not found in the above location, Camel Doctor will try to find the first Perl interpreter on PATH.
 If no Perl interpreter is found, an error page is displayed.

-## Windows Note
+## Windows Notes
-Windows versions of ``perl5db.pl`` can not work with Camel Doctor without a small, one-line modification, which makes the ``$console`` variable undefined - ``$console = "con"`` must be replaced by ``undef $console``.
+* Windows versions of ``perl5db.pl`` can not work with Camel Doctor without a small, one-line modification, which makes the ``$console`` variable undefined - ``$console = "con"`` must be replaced by ``undef $console``.
 Tests proved that this minor change does not affect the normal operation of the debugger.
 Without the alteration the debugger is unable to find a console and hangs because the debugger handling ``Qprocess`` class does not use any console from the underlying operating system.
 A patched copy of the debugger placed in a temporary folder is used by Camel Doctor on Windows to avoid manually editing the Perl debugger.

+* The ``PERLDB_OPTS`` environment variable has to be set to ``ReadLine=0`` for the proper operation of the Windows Perl debugger started by Camel Doctor.
+This environment variable is automatically enabled in every Windows built.

+* Camel Doctor Windows builds can not work if the ActiveState Perl Dev Kit graphical debugger is installed because it intercepts all ``perl -d`` calls.

 ## Special URLs
 * **Select file to debug:** ``http://local-pseudodomain/perl-debugger?select-file``